Summary

-Proof of Concept of an unsafe pickle deserialization vulnerability in Socket.IO# Summary
+Proof of Concept of an unsafe pickle deserialization vulnerability in Socket.IO

 A remote code execution vulnerability in python-socketio versions prior to 5.14.0 allows attackers to execute arbitrary Python code through malicious pickle deserialization in multi-server deployments on which the attacker previously gained access to the message queue that the servers use for internal communications.